lgarced/Black-Jack-PrimitiveGame/README.md

 # Black-Jack-PrimitiveGame
-My first intent on creating a basic game with JavaScript.
+My first try on creating a basic game with JavaScript.